mhaji007/devices-clientapp/README.md

 ```bash
 cd devices-clientapp-main
 ```
-2. Run the following command to install dependencies
+2. Run the following command to spin up the server
 ```bash
 npm start
 ```